OPKO Health, Inc. (NASDAQ:OPK) Stock Position Raised by Capital Advisors Inc. OK

-Capital Advisors Inc. OK grew its holdings in OPKO Health, Inc. (NASDAQ:OPK) by 2.4% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 168,625 shares of the biotechnology company’s stock after purchasing an additional 4,000 shares during the period.
-Capital Advisors Inc. OK’s holdings in OPKO Health were worth $683,000 as of its most recent SEC filing.
+Capital Advisors Inc. OK lifted its stake in shares of OPKO Health, Inc. (NASDAQ:OPK) by 2.4% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 168,625 shares of the biotechnology company’s stock after acquiring an additional 4,000 shares during the quarter.
+Capital Advisors Inc. OK’s holdings in OPKO Health were worth $683,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Baillie Gifford & Co. purchased a new stake in shares of OPKO Health in the first quarter valued at $31,000.
-Quantbot Technologies LP lifted its holdings in shares of OPKO Health by 129.9% in the first quarter.
-Quantbot Technologies LP now owns 7,294 shares of the biotechnology company’s stock valued at $31,000 after purchasing an additional 4,122 shares in the last quarter.
-Virtu Financial LLC purchased a new stake in shares of OPKO Health during the first quarter worth $48,000.
-Profund Advisors LLC purchased a new stake in shares of OPKO Health during the first quarter worth $52,000.
-Finally, Interchange Capital Partners LLC raised its holdings in shares of OPKO Health by 333.3% during the first quarter.
-Interchange Capital Partners LLC now owns 13,000 shares of the biotechnology company’s stock worth $55,000 after acquiring an additional 10,000 shares in the last quarter.
-Institutional investors own 26.80% of the company’s stock.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Baillie Gifford & Co. bought a new stake in shares of OPKO Health during the 1st quarter worth $31,000.
+Interchange Capital Partners LLC lifted its holdings in shares of OPKO Health by 333.3% in the first quarter.
+Interchange Capital Partners LLC now owns 13,000 shares of the biotechnology company’s stock valued at $55,000 after purchasing an additional 10,000 shares in the last quarter.
+LPL Financial LLC lifted its holdings in shares of OPKO Health by 117.2% in the fourth quarter.
+LPL Financial LLC now owns 47,809 shares of the biotechnology company’s stock valued at $189,000 after purchasing an additional 25,798 shares in the last quarter.
+Norges Bank purchased a new stake in shares of OPKO Health in the fourth quarter valued at $17,328,000.
+Finally, Sequoia Financial Advisors LLC lifted its holdings in shares of OPKO Health by 384.3% in the first quarter.
+Sequoia Financial Advisors LLC now owns 78,031 shares of the biotechnology company’s stock valued at $335,000 after purchasing an additional 61,920 shares in the last quarter.
+26.80% of the stock is owned by institutional investors and hedge funds.

-In other OPKO Health news, CEO Phillip Md Et Al Frost purchased 200,000 shares of the stock in a transaction dated Monday, June 14th.
-The shares were bought at an average cost of $3.62 per share, with a total value of $724,000.00.
-Following the completion of the transaction, the chief executive officer now owns 3,068,951 shares in the company, valued at approximately $11,109,602.62.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Over the last ninety days, insiders bought 700,000 shares of company stock worth $2,549,000.
-41.47% of the stock is currently owned by company insiders.
+OPK has been the subject of several recent research reports.
+LADENBURG THALM/SH SH initiated coverage on OPKO Health in a report on Monday, June 21st.
+They set a “buy” rating and a $7.00 price objective for the company.
+Barrington Research cut their price objective on OPKO Health from $8.00 to $6.00 and set an “outperform” rating for the company in a report on Friday, July 30th.

-OPKO Health (NASDAQ:OPK) last issued its quarterly earnings results on Thursday, July 29th.
-The biotechnology company reported ($0.03) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.02 by ($0.05).
-The business had revenue of $442.40 million during the quarter, compared to analyst estimates of $457.57 million.
+OPKO Health (NASDAQ:OPK) last posted its earnings results on Thursday, July 29th.
+The biotechnology company reported ($0.03) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.02 by ($0.05).
 OPKO Health had a net margin of 3.71% and a return on equity of 4.21%.
-On average, analysts forecast that OPKO Health, Inc. will post 0.04 earnings per share for the current fiscal year.
+The company had revenue of $442.40 million for the quarter, compared to the consensus estimate of $457.57 million.
+On average, sell-side analysts anticipate that OPKO Health, Inc. will post 0.04 earnings per share for the current fiscal year.

 OPKO Health, Inc, is a biopharmaceutical and diagnostics company, which engages in the provision of healthcare services.
 It operates through the following segments: Diagnostics and Pharmaceuticals.
 The Diagnostics segment include clinical laboratory operations of BioReference, as well as point-of-care operations.